-A8: In addition to the requirements of governmental bodies, some buyers may desire direct governmental certification, such as to JAS in Japan.
+A8: In addition to the requirements of governmental bodies, some foreign importers also demand certification or approval by private bodies, such as BioSuisse in Switzerland.
+Additionally, some buyers may desire direct governmental certification, such as to JAS in Japan.
 While the need for certification to standards in addition to those described in this manual are uncommon, CCOF has worked to develop programs and partnerships to provide the necessary documentation where possible.
 If you believe that you need additional export documentation other than what is provided by the CCOF GMA program, please contact CCOF at export@ccof.org to discuss your needs.